yash-0211/BlogSite/backend/readme.md

 ## Basic Requirements:
-You should have Python Installed.
-You should have Linux terminal or WSL activated in case of Windows.
-You should have redis and MailHog installed.
+Please install the below technologies on your linux machine ( or WSL) before running the project:
+* Python
+* Redis
+* MailHog
+* PostgresQL

-## Application Setup:
+## Application Backend Setup:
 Run ` bash run.sh ` on a linux (or WSL ) terminal